 Unmanaged packages bring responsibilities, too.
 If there's a missing update or some mystery software issue, you'll be the one who has to fix it.
-But that shouldn't be too intimidating for Linux users, and many elements of Hostwinds' packages remain simple and easy-to-use (site management via cPanel, automated WordPress and other installs via Softaculous, and so on).
+But that shouldn't be too intimidating for Linux users, and many elements of Hostwinds' packages remain simple and easy-to-use (site management via cPanel, automated WordPress and other installs via Softaculous, one-click Nextcloud install, and so on).

 Even better, as you're not paying for management, Hostwinds gives you a 50% discount on every package.
 Normal managed Linux VPS packages range from $10.99 (£8.5) for 1 CPU core, 1GB RAM, 30GB disk space, 1TB traffic, up to $526.99 (£404) for 16 cores, 96GB RAM, 750GB disk space, 9TB traffic – but the unmanaged range runs from $4.99 (£3.60) to $328.99 (£249.50) - currently there is a 53% discount on managed packages and 10% for unmanaged.
 There's no long-term contract required, so you can try the service for as little as a month to see if it works for you.

 Part of the appeal of Linux hosting should be the level of control you get over your working environment, but this doesn't happen with every provider.
 Often you're presented with a standard base environment – typically CentOS and cPanel – with no standard ability to choose anything else.